• Skip to primary navigation

 General Information

-The Extraction Workshop is designed for individuals with little or no banding experience, and focuses on banding ethics, banding methodology, safe handling of birds and extraction of birds from mist nets.
+The Extraction and Banding Workshop is designed for individuals with little or no banding experience, and focuses on banding ethics, banding methodology, safe handling of birds and extraction of birds from mist nets.
 Participants will be introduced to molt terminology, learning to age passerines using molt limits, the Pyle Guide (Identification Guide to North American Birds by Peter Pyle), and molt cycle terminology.

-Participants in the Molt Workshop are expected to be proficient in handling and extracting birds from nets.
+Participants in the Ageing Birds by Molt Workshop are expected to be proficient in handling and extracting birds from nets.
 The workshop focuses on molt terminology, learning to age passerines using molt limits, interpreting the Pyle Guide, and using molt cycle terminology.
 This workshop is an excellent primer for the NABC (North American Banding Council) Bander Certification as we will cover topics in the NABC banding handbook and study guide.

-Our in-person workshops are approved by the North American Banding Council; all workshops are taught by NABC-certified trainers and follow NABC-approved principles, standards and ethics.
+Our in-person workshops are approved by the North American Banding Council; all workshops are taught by NABC-certified trainers and follow NABC-approved principles, standards, and ethics.

 If you are interested in attending a workshop please fill out the workshop Google Form.
 Submission of the google form does not guarantee a place in the workshop.
 Space is limited, therefore priority will be given to those with opportunities to continue to utilize the skills we teach through work or volunteering.

-Our Next Banding Workshop Is:
+Our Next Banding Workshops:

 What to Expect When You Are Registered

 Workshop activities and instruction will revolve around the normal daily banding operation at Powdermill.
 The workshop begins with the opening net round which is 30 minutes before sunrise.
 Workshoppers who want to assist with opening the nets should be at the banding lab five minutes prior to the opening round.
-Coffee will be ready and we will have food available throughout the banding day.
+Coffee will be ready and we will have food available throughout the morning.
 If conditions are safe for banding, the nets will remain open for six hours and be checked every 40 minutes.

 Workshoppers will begin by observing instructors during the banding process, rapidly progressing to hands-on practical experience.
 Participants in the Extraction workshop will be taught safe handling practices the first day and in subsequent days be given one-on-one instruction on extraction at the nets.
 Later in the course, as time and advancement allow, they will have the opportunity to band birds and discuss criteria used to age and sex birds.
 Participants in the Molt workshop will initially be shown molt limits in the hand but will progress to ageing birds on their own, and will be “quizzed” by the final days of the workshop.
 Participants may ask to join in on net rounds or banding, and are encouraged to observe and participate, as time allows, in the parts of the banding operation that interest them.